We have been in existence for over 40 years, firstly as the Association for Stammerers, then the British Stammering Association, and now STAMMA.

 The Defence Stammering Network (DSN) was set up in 2014 by Captain Jimmy Lang MBE, Corporal Emmanuel Ottih and MOD civil servant Walter Scott to support, champion and inspire people who stammer in the UK Armed Forces.
 It was officially launched at a reception at the House of Lords in July 2015, hosted by Baroness Whitaker, a patron of the BSA, and attended by top MOD figures.

 For more on the ESN and DSN, see our Professional networks page.

-At the 2018 BSA Conference in Cardiff, the BSA committed to a new five-year plan, focusing upon tackling one of the most significant barriers for people who stammer: public responses and understanding around stammering, and refocusing upon how best to support members.
+At the 2018 BSA Conference in Cardiff, we committed to a new five-year plan, focusing upon tackling one of the most significant barriers for people who stammer: public responses and understanding around stammering, while thinking about how best to support members.

 Supported by a significant legacy left to us by the late Owen Simon in 2018, the plan involved adopting the campaign name STAMMA, as well as an ambitious increase in staffing levels, with a renewed focus upon supporting members who stammer.
 STAMMA was officially launched in June 2019 with a new-look website and branding.